mimblewimble/grin/doc/FAQ.md

 ## Build error: Panic during rocksdb compilation.
 This is caused by missing Linux headers.
 Install the development headers with your favorite package manager (usually they are called `linux-headers`).
+On some platforms, installing `clang` is also required.

 # Short term plans
 ## Transaction types